 Rural Integrated National Transit Database (iNTD)

-The Integrated National Transit Database (iNTD) is a major component of the Florida Transit Information System (FTIS), developed by Florida International University (FIU) for Florida DOT.
-Previously known as INTDAS, iNTD integrates multiple years of NTD data and includes performance measures at different aggregate levels.
+The Integrated National Transit Database (iNTD) is part of the Florida Transit Information System, developed by Florida International University for Florida DOT.
+The iNTD integrates multiple years of NTD data and includes performance measures at different aggregate levels.
 It allows users to quickly and easily retrieve and analyze data.

 National RTAP worked with FIU to develop a rural iNTD module similar to the urban module.
 This project integrates rural data from 2007 to 2017.
 The data are updated on a regular basis.